 Colloquially referred to as WeHo, West Hollywood is an incorporated city in Los Angeles.
 It is famous for its unique vibrant shops, restaurants, and large gay population.
-It’s also considered the most walkable city in all of LA.
+It is also considered the most walkable city in all of LA.
 Known as a very socially minded population, residents have adopted one of the nation's first mandatory green building acts, as well as banning handgun sales and restricting the city from doing business with any country known to violate human rights.
 West Hollywood is within Board District 4 of the Los Angeles Unified School District.
-It’s diverse homes and inviting atmosphere make it a great place to live for everyone from young singles to families.
+Its diverse homes and inviting atmosphere make it a great place to live for everyone from young singles to families.

 Nestled next to Griffith Park, Los Feliz is an affluent community in the Hollywood district of Los Angeles.
 Named after its colonial Spanish-Mexican land grantee José Vicente Feliz, it’s surrounded by Atwater Village and Silver Lake.
 Los Feliz village is home or in proximity to numerous restaurants and bars.
 Some were classic dives in their hey-day, frequented by the likes of Charles Bukowski and Lawrence Tierney.
 Mickey Mouse was even born in Los Feliz, as Walt Disney drew his first image of the famous character in his uncle’s garage located on Kingswell Avenue.
 The population is known for being highly educated and boasts many great public schools.

 As part of the Santa Monica Mountains, the Hollywood Hills are a hillside neighborhood located in the central region of the Los Angeles.
 Its population density is among the lowest in the county, averaging little more than 3,000 people per square mile.
 The area is served by two public school, as well as three private schools; all of which are highly regarded.
 Home to many notable individuals within the television and film industry, it’s breathtaking views and lavish houses make it a highly desired area.